-7.10 Reporting systems.
+7.12 Reporting systems for our students

 Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.

 We recognise the importance of ensuring students feel safe and comfortable to come forward and report any concerns and/or allegations.